xsammak/demos/scaleapi/README.md

 # Scale REST API demo

-Simplpe Spring Boot application with two endpoints, one to import data and other to read it using filters.
+Simple Spring Boot application with two endpoints, one to import data and other to read it using filters.

 ## Building and running